jimniels/blog/src/client/posts/2021-09-09-book-notes-think-again-by-adam-grant.md

 My wife once recommended I listen to a podcast with guest Adam Grant, an organizational psychologist.
 I listened and liked it so much, [I wrote notes](https://blog.jim-nielsen.com/2020/follow-your-values-not-your-passions/).

-Knowing how much I enjoyed Adam’s thoughts from that podcast, my wife later came across Adam’s book “Think Again” at the book store.
+Knowing how much I enjoyed Adam’s thoughts from that podcast, my wife later came across Adam’s book [_Think Again_](https://bookshop.org/books/think-again-the-power-of-knowing-what-you-don-t-know-9781984878106/9781984878106) at the book store.

 So she (lovingly) bought it for me.